KevinWMatthews/c-function_pointers/README.md

 ## Background

-This is a reintroduction to function pointer syntax.
+Supporting content for a series of [blog posts](https://blog.kevinwmatthews.com/tags/#function-pointers).
-Each example application demonstrates a subset of language mechanics or illustrates a use-case.
+See the [documentation](https://kevinwmatthews.github.io/c-function_pointers/) for details.

 ## Getting Started

-See the [documentation](https://kevinwmatthews.github.io/c-function_pointers/setup.html) for details.
+See the [setup documentation](https://kevinwmatthews.github.io/c-function_pointers/setup.html) for details.